 FM How have the arrested artists been treated?
 And what are the conditions like in prison?

 APS First of all, Oleg Vorotnikov and Leonid Nikolayev were arrested illegally.
 The plainclothes men, who broke into the secret flat, didn’t show either IDs or an arrest warrant.
-Being captured, the artists with handcuffs on their hands and plastic bags on their heads were thrown into a minibus and were carried from Moscow to St. Petersburg on the iron floor for 10 hours.
+Being captured, the artists with handcuffs on their hands and plastic bags on their heads were thrown into a minibus and were carried from Moscow to St. Petersburg on the iron floor for ten hours.
 During this trip, cops kicked Oleg, the ideologist of the art group, in the kidneys and head.
-And now Oleg and Leonid are being held in mass cells with prisoners who are suffering from Tuberculosis and Hepatitis.
+And now Oleg and Leonid are being held in mass cells with prisoners who are suffering from tuberculosis and hepatitis.
 The Russian prison is much worse than hell.

 NS During the first week of detention, Oleg and Leonid didn’t have the opportunity to choose the right defense attorneys for themselves and they were treated badly.
 They were being “questioned without a transcript.”
 Two weeks later the human right defenders and the medics, who visited the arrested artists in prison, found hematomas on Oleg’s body in the kidney area and handcuff marks.
 Leonid had bruises.
 At the present time, they are regularly visited by their attorneys.